 Bird enthusiasts will love Koshi Tappu, on Nepal’s eastern plains.
 It also makes for an excellent day trip from Pokhara.

-The wetland area is home to over 400 bird species.
+The wetland area is home to nearly 500 bird species.
 You can spot various species of storks, ducks, geese, eagles, terns, lapwings, kingfishers and more.

 Tented camps, both luxury and quite basic, have been set up in the area, and cater specifically to bird watchers.